 The 3rd and probably most damaging piece of financial advice that I’ve heard from people is that you don’t need to worry about saving for retirement until you’re older.

 One of my friends told me to stop worrying about retirement when I was 23.
 She said I had plenty time to worry about it later.
 What she didn’t realize, was that I wasn’t ‘worrying’ about it.
 I was planning and preparing for it.

 Last year Time referenced a survey conducted by Go Banking Rates that indicated 1 in 3 Americans actually have nothing saved for retirement and more than half have less than $10,000 saved.
 What happens when those people get tired of working, can no longer work, or reach a traditional retirement age of 65?

 They’ll have no money to live on and then they’ll be pretty worried.
 In order to eliminate the chaos and stress that surrounds not having enough money to live on during retirement, everyone needs to start planning and preparing ASAP.
 You can really never be too young to start investing and saving for retirement.
 Your money needs lots of time to grow.

 When you start early, you’ll actually need to save less money over time.
 So, you won’t need to work nearly as hard to save.
 Setting aside a little money when you can is better than nothing and you don’t have to stop living now just to prepare for the future.
-You can start investing with a low minimum with a company like Motif.
+You can start investing with no minimum and low fees with Ally Invest.

 Listening to Bad Advice Can Ruin Your Finances